tjdwill/cpp-notes/design/large-scale-c++-design.md

 interdependent functionality of cyclically-dependent components and elevating it to a higher level, potentially creating a new component in the process.
-For example, given two classes `Foo` and `Bar` that can mutually convert between each other, we can introduce a new class `FooBarConverter` in a higher-level component that does the same thing.
+For example, given two classes `Foo` and `Bar` that can mutually convert between each other, we can introduce a new class `FooBarConverter` in a higher-level component that performs the conversion instead.
 The difference is, `FooBarConverter` now depends on `Foo` and `Bar` components, and, after removing the relevant functions from the two original classes, `Foo` and `Bar` become mutually independent.